top of page

 School of Biology, IISER TVM

 I completed Master’s Degree in Biotechnology from Kannur University, Kerala.
-The insight I gained in research during master’s landed me in a PhD program at Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bangalore.
-Chronobiology laboratory at JNACSR provided me a platform to pose questions and develop research approaches to answer those questions.
-Subsequently I joined Prof. Kenji Tomioka’s laboratory at Okayama University, Japan as a Postdoctoral fellow and my studies were focused towards elucidating molecular mechanism of thermal entrainment of the circadian clocks.
-I joined IISER Thiruvananthapuram as Assistant Professor in 2015 and I am a DBT/ Wellcome Trust India Alliance Early career fellow.
+My exposure to research during this period sparked a deeper interest, leading me to pursue a PhD at the Jawaharlal Nehru Centre for Advanced Scientific Research (JNCASR), Bangalore.
+At the Chronobiology Laboratory in JNCASR, I had the opportunity to design experiments and explore scientific questions.
+Following my PhD, I joined Prof. Kenji Tomioka’s lab at Okayama University, Japan, as a Postdoctoral Fellow, where I focused on uncovering the molecular mechanisms underlying thermal entrainment of circadian clocks.
+In 2015, I joined the Indian Institute of Science Education and Research (IISER) Thiruvananthapuram as an Assistant Professor and as an Early Career Fellow of DBT/Wellcome Trust India Alliance.

 Swetha Gopalakrishnan